Bezlin-Johnson/convert_text_to_speech/README.md

 ```

 Inside the div, we will make an input field where we will type.
-And, we add a button that reads what we just typed.Let's start with the text input.
+And, we add a button that reads what we just typed.
+Let's start with the text input.
 To add a multi-line text input, we use the HTML tag - textarea.
 It let's us type over multiple lines(rows).

 ```html
 <textarea